mhayes20/HolistIC/README.md

 ```
 This is due to ambiguity induced by the red amplicon since the WGS data shows a red-blue-yellow-red-orange-green-red cycle.

 If the CSV file of Hi-C interactions is provided, HolistIC will attempt to segregate each amplicon (i.e. row in BED file) into its true double minute.
-In the ideal case, HolistIC would have the following output for the above input BED file:
+In the ideal case, HolistIC would have the following output for the above input BED file (written to [input file name].disambig.bed):
 ```
 chr1	8000000		8900000		DM1
 chr3	7000000		7400000		DM1